caiks/TBOT01/README.md

 In the simplest mode, `mode001`, this label *histogram* is *multiplied* by a *unit histogram* that defines the desired `room_next` given the goal room and the *slice's* `location`.
 For example, if the goal is room 6 and the `location` is room 1 then the `room_next` is room 4, rather than rooms 2 or 3.
 The turtlebot guesses `location` and then repeats the `motor` actions that tended in the past to lead to the desired goal.
 That is, the requested action is chosen at random according to the *probability histogram* implied by the *normalised reduction* to `motor`.

-In order to test whether `TBOT01` actor is navigating around the turtlebot house better than chance, it's goal will be set from a fixed sequence of randomly selected rooms.
+In order to test whether `TBOT01` actor is navigating around the turtlebot house better than chance, its goal will be set from a fixed sequence of randomly selected rooms.
 As soon as turtlebot has reached the current goal room, the next goal is set from the next room in the infinite sequence.
 We will let the turtlebot run until we obtain a degree of statistical significance for the average journey time as measured by the standard score.
 First we obtain the distribution for the random-turn turtlebot by calculating the journey times in `data009`,
 ```
 ./main room_expected data009 room5
 ...